segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 ### Group

 The [Group call](/docs/connections/spec/group/) lets you associate an [identified user](#identify) user with a group.
-A group could be a company, organization, account, project or team.
+A group could be a company, organization, account, project, or team.
 The call also lets you record custom traits about the group, like industry or number of employees.

-The Group call is useful for tools like [Intercom](/docs/connections/destinations/catalog/intercom/), [Preact](/docs/connections/destinations/catalog/preact/) and [Totango](/docs/connections/destinations/catalog/totango/), as it ties the user to a **group** of other users.
+The Group call is useful for tools like [Intercom](/docs/connections/destinations/catalog/intercom/), [Preact](/docs/connections/destinations/catalog/preact/), and [Totango](/docs/connections/destinations/catalog/totango/), as it ties the user to a **group** of other users.

 The example Group call below adds the current user to the `myGroup` group, and adds a name and description.